FURNITURE: Handcrafted, Refinished or Refurbished

 A custom designed dining table Ray crafted from heart pine and oak timbers he salvaged from the clients' 150yr old barn in Gloucester.

-After planning, cutting, sanding and assembling the boards, the wood was finished with several coats of Minwax and sealed with 4 coats of polyurethane.
+After planing, cutting, sanding and assembling the boards, the wood was finished with several coats of Minwax and sealed with 4 coats of polyurethane.

 ROCKING CHAIR (Refinished)